Minhaj0231/Image-sharing-social-media/README.md

 # Image-sharing-social-media
-This is a Image sharing social media Website built with django
+This is a Image sharing social media website built with django

 ## Features